dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

+This forces the any parent RIB of the LoggedOut RIB to implement the `didLogin` function and makes sure that the compiler enforces the contract between the parent and its children.

 Add a login method implementation to the `LoggedOutInteractor` and have it perform the business logic of handling nil player names, as well as calling to LoggedOutListener to inform its parent (the Root RIB in our project) that the players have login.
 ```swift
 // MARK: - LoggedOutPresentableListener